jdunkerley/jdunkerley/alteryx-cubic-splines.md

 ![Equation of spline](https://math.now.sh?from=S%28x%29%0A%3D%5Cfrac%7B(M_%7Bj%2B1%7D-M_j)h_j%5E2%7D%7B6%7Dz%5E3%0A%2B%5Cfrac%7BM_jh_j%5E2%7D%7B2%7Dz%5E2%0A%2B(y_%7Bj%2B1%7D-y_j-%5Cfrac%7B(M_%7Bj%2B1%7D%2B2M_j)h_j%5E2%7D%7B6%7D)z%0A%2By_j)

-We can now put together the whole function to build the spline coefficients.
-The final part we need is to wrap it up into a function which will find *j* and then evaluate the spline.
-There is a great library in python, [bisect](https://docs.python.org/3/library/bisect.html) which will do a binary search to find *j* for us.
+Now to put it all together and create a function to build the spline coefficients.
+The final part needed is to wrap it up into a function which will find *j* and then evaluate the spline.
+There is a great library in python, [bisect](https://docs.python.org/3/library/bisect.html) which will do a binary search to find *j* easily and quickly.

-The code below implements this also validates the inputs:
+The code below implements this, and also validates the input arrays:

 ```python
 def compute_spline(x: List[float], y: List[float]):